SSH

 1080

-1. Create a config under .ssh .
+1. Create config under .ssh.

 Host <任意の名前>